ckipp01/chronica/blog/a-bloop-tour-for-metals-users.md

 While those two points are quite clear, there are a couple other points worth noting to help with the general understanding of Bloop.
-Firstly, Bloop is a server, and like other servers, it responds to requests from _clients_, which can be something like Metals, which is communicating with Bloop via the [Build Server Protocol (BSP)](https://github.com/build-server-protocol/build-server-protocol), or Bloop CLI, which is communicating with Bloop via the [Nailgun server protocol](https://github.com/facebook/nailgun).
-They can be happening concurrently, they cache compilations across different clients, and offer client isolation to avoid conflicts in a shared, stateful file system.
+Firstly, Bloop is a server, and like other servers, it responds to requests from _clients_.
+These clients can be something like Metals, communicating with Bloop via the [Build Server Protocol (BSP)](https://github.com/build-server-protocol/build-server-protocol), or Bloop CLI, which is communicating with Bloop via the [Nailgun server protocol](https://github.com/facebook/nailgun).
+They can be happening concurrently, caching compilations across different clients, and offering client isolation to avoid conflicts in a shared, stateful file system.

 The [_What is Bloop_](https://scalacenter.github.io/bloop/docs/what-is-bloop)